SeriousOldMan/Simulator-Controller/Docs/AI Race Spotter.md

 When a track map is available, the Race Spotter is able to trigger special actions at any location of the track.
 Using this actions, you can send commands to the running simulator to switch between car settings, for example the traction control.

 Track Automations are configured in the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database).
-Once a track map is available for a given track, you can choose the "Automation" section there:
+Once a track map is available for a given track, you can choose the "Track & Automation" section there:

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Track%20Automation%202.JPG)